beetbox/beets/docs/plugins/parentwork.rst

 not the case, it means the work has changed and all the tags need to be fetched again.

-This plugin adds six tags:
+This plugin adds seven tags:

 - **parentwork**: The title of the parent work.
 - **mb_parentworkid**: The MusicBrainz id of the parent work.